maunrod/lana-code-challenge/README.md

 ## Execution
 First of all, set/unset environment variables to customize the executions.
-Remember to set those mandatory variables to avoid errors!
+Remember to set the mandatory variables to avoid errors!
 ```sh
 export AWS_ACCESS_KEY=<YOUR-ACCESS-KEY>
 export AWS_SECRET_ACCESS_KEY=<YOUR-SECRET-ACCESS-KEY>